Canonical systems whose Weyl coefficients have regularly varying asymptotics: Preliminaries

 The first equivalence in (i) follows.
-For the second one note \thref{Z22}.
+For the second one note \cref{Z22}.
 The last equivalence follows from the fact that the mapping $\NHam\to\mc N$, $H\mapsto q_H$ is a homeomorphism.

 For the proof of (ii), assume first that \eqref{Z31} holds.
 Then $\mf t_n\to\mf t$ locally uniformly, in particular, pointwise.
 Since the functions $\mf t_n$ and $\mf t$ are increasing and continuous, it follows that $\lim_{n\to \infty} \mf t_n^{-1}(s) =\mf t^{-1}(s)$ for $s\in [0,\infty)$.
-Since the limit in \eqref{Z31} is assumed to be locally uniform in $x$, we can use it with $\mf t_n^{-1}(x)$ instead of $x$, which yields \eqref{Z23} pointwise and hence $H_n\to H$.
+The fact that the limit in \eqref{Z31} is assumed to be locally uniform in $x$ implies that we can use it with $\mf t_n^{-1}(x)$ instead of $x$, which yields \eqref{Z23} pointwise and hence $H_n\to H$.
 Conversely, assume that $H_n\to H$ and $\mf t_n\to\mf t$ locally uniformly.
 Then \eqref{Z23} holds locally uniformly, and it follows that \eqref{Z31} holds locally uniformly. \end{proof}

 The next lemma shows that the non-negativity of the limit Hamiltonian is automatic.